fangwei123456/spikingjelly/CONTRIBUTING.md

 1. Make sure that [uv](https://docs.astral.sh/uv/getting-started/installation/) is installed.
 2. Run `uv format` at the project root.

+3. Run `uv run python tools/check_logging_policy.py` when changing production diagnostics.
+Framework code must use the `spikingjelly` logger, must not configure the root logger or create handlers, and must not use f-strings in logging calls.
+Do not add logging to forward, time-step, dispatch, or kernel hot paths.

 ### Pull Request Guidelines

 - Keep PRs focused on a single issue or feature.